-Homework 12 This is first STAR problem.
+Homework 6.
+Due September 28 This is first STAR problem.
 The rules are as follow:

-- (a) if you find a standard solution (for example from a good Analytical mechanics book or on a Website) you got nominal number of points.
+- (a) if you find a standard solution (for example from a good Analytical mechanics book or on a Website) you got a nominal points.
 I rely on your comment at the end of the derivation. - (b) If you derived your own original proof you have 5-fold increase in the score.
 Problem 1.
 15 points.
 Prove that - (a) A canonical transformation is equivalent to a symplectic map (locality symplectic linear transformation); - (b) a symplectic map (locality symplectic linear transformation) is a Canonical transformation, Suggestion: you may ask for additional hint during next class.